 Variable Description argv Contains a value or values that can be used by the shell or shell scripts. cwd Contains the pathname to your current directory.
 The value of this variable changes every time you use the cd command. home Contains the pathname of your home directory.
-The default value for this variable is specified in the $/\text{etc/passwd}$ file. ignoreeof Specifies whether Ctrl/D can be used to log out from the system.
+The default value for this variable is specified in the /etc/passwd file. ignoreeof Specifies whether Ctrl/D can be used to log out from the system.
 If set, you must use either logout or exit to log out.
 If unset, you may use Ctrl/D to log out.
-This variable is usually set in the .cshrc file. cdpath Specifies alternative directories to be searched by the system when locating subdirectories with the cd, chdir, or pushd commands.
+This variable is usually set in the .cshrc file. cdpath Specifies alternative directories to be searched by the system when locating subdirectories with the cd, chdir or pushd commands.
 This variable is usually set in the .login file. noclobber Specifies whether a file can be overwritten.
-If set, places restrictions on output redirection > to ensure that files are not accidentally destroyed, and that >> redirections refer to existing files.
+If set, places restrictions on output redirection > to ensure that files are not accidentally destroyed and that >> redirections refer to existing files.
 If set, a file cannot be overwritten.
-This variable is usually set in the .cshrc file. notify Specifies whether you want to be notified when a background process has completed.
-If set, you are notified; if unset, you are not notified.
-This variable is usually set in the .cshrc file. path Specifies the search path that the shell uses to find commands.
-This variable is usually set in the .login file. prompt Can be used to customize your C shell prompt.
 This variable is usually set in the .cshrc file.